nhsconnect/gpconnect-messaging/index.md

 sidebar: home_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with GP Connect Messaging Capabilities
+summary: A brief introduction to getting started with GP Connect Messaging capabilities
 ---

 {% include warning.html content="This site is intended primarily for those engaged with NHS Digital on NHS Digital in First of Type activities.
 Other parties are advised not to develop against these specifications until a formal announcement has been made." %}